OmniLayer/spec/README.md

 Any Mastercoin transaction from any address that attempts to transfer, reserve, commit coins, or put coins in escrow while that address's available balance for that currency identifier is 0 will be invalidated.

-##Transferring coins
+## Transferring coins

-Transfers are unconditional payments from one Mastercoin address to another address, set of addresses, or to the owners of a specific property (i.e. dividends)
+Transfers are unconditional payments from one Mastercoin address to another address, set of addresses, or to the owners of a specific property (i.e. dividends).

-###Transfer Coins (Simple Send)
+### Transfer Coins (Simple Send)

 Description: Transaction type 0 transfers coins in the specified currency from the sending address to the reference address, defined in [Appendix A](#appendix-a-storing-mastercoin-data-in-the-blockchain).
 This transaction can not be used to transfer bitcoins.

+The transaction is invalid if any of the following conditions is true:
+* the amount to transfer is zero
+* the sending address has zero coins in its available balance for the specified currency identifier
-If the amount to transfer exceeds the number owned by the sending address, this indicates the user is transferring all of them.
+* the amount to transfer exceeds the number owned and available by the sending address
+* the specified currency identifier is non-existent
+* the specified currency identifier is 0 (bitcoin)

+A simple send to a non-existent address will destroy the coins in question, just like it would with bitcoin.

 [Future: Note that if the transfer comes from an address which has been marked as “Savings”, there is a time window in which the transfer can be undone.]